PedroDantasLeite/SW-Atividade-5/README.md

 4 7
 8 1
 ```
-A saída é a soma total da matriz
+A saída é a soma total da matriz:

 ```bash
 20